 Instructions

-- Heat oven to 350 degrees F. Spray an 8x8 pan with nonstick cooking spray.
-(This cake bakes best in a metal pan.
-If using a glass pan, expect that it may take about 5 minutes longer to bake.)
+- Heat the oven to 350 degrees F. Spray an 8x8 pan with nonstick cooking spray.

-- In one medium mixing bowl whisk together flour, baking powder, and salt.
+- In one medium mixing bowl whisk together flour, sugar, baking powder, and salt.

-- In a larger mixing bowl whisk together the egg, vanilla, and sugar until smooth.
-Add milk, sour cream, and vegetable oil and mix again until smooth.
+- In a larger mixing bowl whisk together the egg and vanilla until smooth.
+Add the milk, sour cream, and vegetable oil and mix again until smooth.

-- Pour the dry ingredients over the wet ingredients and stir until just combined (no dry spots should remain; but the batter will be lumpy).
+- Sprinkle the dry ingredients over the wet ingredients and stir until just combined (stop mixing as soon as no dry spots remain so that you don't overmix the batter).

-- Bake until the center is firm and the cake is golden on top, 33 to 36 minutes.
+- Bake until a tester inserted in the center comes out clean and the cake sis golden on top, 30 to 33 minutes.

-- Let cake cool in the pan before slicing and serving.
+- Let the cake cool before slicing and serving.
 (Note: If adding frosting, be sure that the cake is completely cool before adding frosting.)

 Monica G